matter-labs/zksync-web-era-docs/docs/api/java/getting-started.md

 ## Transactions

-ZkSync2 supports Ethereum's `Legacy` and `EIP-1155` transaction except deploying contract.
+ZkSync2 supports Ethereum's `Legacy` and `EIP-1155` transactions, except for deploying contracts.

 ### EIP712

 ## Deploy contract

-With zkSync, you can deploy a contract using the create method, by simply building the contract into a binary format and deploying it to the zkSync network.
+With zkSync Era, you can deploy a contract, using the `create` method, by transforming the contract into binary and deploying it to the zkSync Era network.

 - [Storage](https://github.com/zksync-sdk/zksync2-python/blob/master/examples/solidity/storage/Storage.sol): Contract without constructor.